Mitosis: Interphase

-The mitotic phase is a relatively short period of the cell cycle.
-It alternates with the much longer interphase, where the cell prepares itself for the process of cell division.
-Interphase is divided into three phases: G1 (first gap), S (synthesis), and G2 (second gap).
+The interphase is a much longer phase of the cell cycle than the relatively short M phase.
+During interphase the cell prepares itself for the process of cell division.
+Interphase is divided into three subphases: G1 (first gap), S (synthesis), and G2 (second gap).
 During all three parts of interphase, the cell grows by producing proteins and cytoplasmic organelles.
 However, chromosomes are replicated only during the S phase.
 Thus, a cell grows (G1), continues to grow as it duplicates its chromosomes (S), grows more and prepares for mitosis (G2), and finally divides (M) before restarting the cycle.
 All these phases in the cell cycle are highly regulated by cyclins, cyclin-dependent kinases, and other cell cycle proteins.
-The phases follow one another in strict order and there are "checkpoints" that give the cell cues to proceed from one phase to another.
+The phases follow one another in strict order and there are cell cycle checkpoints that give the cell cues to proceed or not, from one phase to another.
 Cells may also temporarily or permanently leave the cell cycle and enter G0 phase to stop dividing.
 This can occur when cells become overcrowded (density-dependent inhibition) or when they differentiate to carry out specific functions for the organism, as is the case for human heart muscle cells and neurons.
 Some G0 cells have the ability to re-enter the cell cycle.

 DNA double-strand breaks can be repaired during interphase by two principal processes.
 The first process, non-homologous end joining (NHEJ), can join the two broken ends of DNA in the G1, S and G2 phases of interphase.
 The second process, homologous recombinational repair (HRR), is more accurate than NHEJ in repairing double-strand breaks.
 HRR is active during the S and G2 phases of interphase when DNA replication is either partially accomplished or after it is completed, since HRR requires two adjacent homologs.

 Interphase helps prepare the cell for mitotic division.
 It dictates whether the mitotic cell division will occur.
 It carefully stops the cell from proceeding whenever the cell's DNA is damaged or has not completed an important phase.
 The interphase is very important as it will determine if mitosis completes successfully.
 It will reduce the amount of damaged cells produced and the production of cancerous cells.
 A miscalculation by the key Interphase proteins could be crucial as the latter could potentially create cancerous cells.
-Today, more research is being done to understand specifically how the phases stated above occur.